It is a drug used to treat mental or mood disorders, such as schizophrenia and the mood phase of bipolar disorder.

 - Involuntary body tremors.

-- Walking problems, it can happen that the feet drag.
+- Walking problems can occur when the feet drag.

 - The face tends to have a mask-like expression.